Financial Analysis: Katapult (KPLT) versus The Competition

 |2.51

-Katapult currently has a consensus price target of $6.50, suggesting a potential upside of 169.71%.
-As a group, “Equipment rental & leasing, not elsewhere classified” companies have a potential upside of 27.11%.
-Given Katapult’s higher probable upside, equities research analysts clearly believe Katapult is more favorable than its peers.
+Katapult currently has a consensus target price of $6.50, indicating a potential upside of 194.12%.
+As a group, “Equipment rental & leasing, not elsewhere classified” companies have a potential upside of 33.96%.
+Given Katapult’s higher probable upside, research analysts clearly believe Katapult is more favorable than its peers.

 Profitability